As an SEO strategist, you're expected to drive organic growth. A fundamental question to ask here is: how do we define growth?

 1. Set up a dashboard

-The best way to track progress is to set up a dashboard where you can look at data in real time.
+The best way to track SEO results is to set up a dashboard where you can look at data in real time.
 The benefit of using a dashboard is that you save up a lot of time and manual effort since the data is automatically pulled all the time.

 There are a lot of SEO dashboard software tools that you can pick from.
 The one, I’d recommend here is Google Data Studio since it comes with a solid free version and its very flexible.